wjzhengsh/blockchain/howto/monitor_network.md

   ![Channel chaincode](../images/channel_chaincode.png "Channel chaincode")

-## Monitoring chaincodes
+## Monitoring chaincode

-Enter Network Monitor and open the "Install Code" screen ("Chaincode" screen in Enterprise Plan network).
-If you have running chaincodes, choose a peer from the drop-down list and you can see all chaincodes for this peer in the table with chaincode IDs and versions.
+Enter Network Monitor and open the "Install Code" screen.
+If you have running chaincode, choose a peer from the drop-down list and you can see all chaincode for this peer in the table with chaincode IDs and versions.
 You can perform installation and instantiation for your chaincode on this screen.
-For more information, see [Installing and instantiating a chaincode](install_instantiate_chaincode.html).
+For more information, see [Installing, instantiating, and updating a chaincode](install_instantiate_chaincode.html).

   ![Chaincode](../images/chaincode_install_overview.png "Chaincode")